 Francis stiffened then relaxed.
 “I’ve thought about that a lot.
 Theoretically, Nico, you’d kill yourself trying to do it because of the resistance of bleached vitae and the amount of that vitae I have in my body.
 But… if it could happen, then my feelings for Omicron in that last moment might disappear.
 Nothing would change, and I wouldn’t learn anything.”
 He chuckled.
 “It’s ironic.
 Just like now.
 Right as I’m about to be torn apart, I want to stay the way I am more than ever.”

 “What are you talking about?
 I’m sociable.
 Besides, who else is going to talk for the business if I don’t?
 Not Carl or Allen.”
 Francis looked to the side.
-“Although I guess I’m not there now…” He sighed.
+“Although I guess I’m not there now…” He paused.
 “I appreciate you not commenting on the way I’m talking, by the way.
 Sometimes I don’t realize how weird I can sound until later.”

 “Why…?
 Did Carl say something to you?
 Y’know him.
 He doesn’t mean bad by it.
 Probably just worried.”
 Nico shrugged.
 “I think it’s charmin’.
 Sophisticated.”